 Robin has served the Center during the past twelve years in various posts including President, Secretary, teacher, and volunteer.
 Prior to her work with the Livingston Center, she worked as an accountant in the film industry (Imagine Films and Castle Rock Entertainment).
 Earlier work included administrative duties for several Government sub-contractors whose work involved military applications (she held a Top-Secret clearance).
 Robin sat on the Sixth Judicial CASA/GAL board, is a member of the Livingston Gallery Association, and works part-time for the Parks Reece Gallery.
 In all of these capacities, she has provided her website and graphic design skills.

-Chau Nguyen - Board Member
+Kris Walker - Board Member

 Ann Gannon - Board Member